irnlogic/tiny/kubernetes/README.md

  ```

   ### push frontend image
-cd to directory tiny/dockercompose/django
+cd into directory tiny/dockercompose/django

  ```
  docker build . -t <yourdockerhubusername>/djangotinyurl:1.0
  docker push  <yourdockerhubusername>/djangotinyurl:1.0
  ```

-## Deploy in gcloud
+## Deploy in Google Cloud Kubernetes
-Alternatively you may deploy in another Kubernetes cluster, where you have kubectl access!
+Alternatively you may deploy in another Kubernetes cluster, where you have [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) access!

 ### Prerequesites
 Please be aware you may incur charges for use of Google Cloud.
 If you do not care to make your endpoint publically available / not interested in high scalability experiments etc at this time, [Minkube](https://kubernetes.io/docs/setup/learning-environment/minikube/), which can can run on your laptop is a good option.